 — Those who are vegan or lactose tolerant and certain types of vegetarians could struggle to get enough vitamin D, Hardie says.
 That’s because the food sources that provide vitamin D are often from animals, such as dairy and fish.

-— Those who are obese.
+— People with a body mass index of 30 or greater.
 Body fat can isolate vitamin D instead of spreading it to other parts of the body, says registered dietitian Ali Webster, director of research and nutrition communications at International Food Information Council in Washington, D.C.
-Obesity is considered a body mass index of 30 kg/m2 or higher.

 — Breastfed infants.
-That’s because breast milk is not a good source of vitamin D, and infants shouldn’t be exposed directly to the sun, Webster says.
+Breast milk is not a good source of vitamin D, and infants shouldn’t be exposed directly to the sun, Webster says.
 Breastfed infants should receive a 400 IU vitamin D supplement a day until they can consume 1,000 milliliters of vitamin D-fortified formula or whole cow’s milk daily, according to the American Academy of Pediatrics.

 Signs of Vitamin D Deficiency